-Analysis | It’s not just the White House: polling shows Democrats with a big lead in Congress, too
+Analysis | It’s not just the White House: Polling shows Democrats with a big lead in Congress, too

 There are definitely causality questions here.
 Which is to say, it’s not clear if partisanship is driving views of both the congressional race and the presidential one, meaning that the people at the top of each party’s ticket might not matter much.
 It seems more likely though, that Trump’s presence is driving views of his party generally.
 That opposition to the president is pushing down his numbers against Biden and, then, his party’s candidate’s numbers, too.

-It’s always been the case that the presidential contest would likely end up as a referendum on Trump.
+It’s always been the case that the presidential contest would probably end up as a referendum on Trump.
 He’s simply too polarizing — and too unwilling to step out of the spotlight — for it not to be.
 It was not necessarily the case, though, that his party would stand alongside him on the deck of this particular cruise ship as it sails through iceberg-choked waters.
 Yet it is, rearranging the deck chairs.

 Again: Trump could win.
 We learned in 2016 to be wary about saying “never” and we learned in 2020 that any black-swan event that could occur just might.
 But if you’re a Republican in a difficult congressional contest, it wouldn’t hurt to start securing some moving boxes.